je33ica/Portfolio/README.md

-# Portfolio. :computer: :telephone_receiver: :telephone_receiver: :loudspeaker:
+# Portfolio. :computer: :telephone_receiver: :email: :loudspeaker:
 ### A portfolio to collate projects, contact information and a bio

 A mobile responsive website utilising bootstrap CSS